utkarshcs18/viOra/README.md

 # viOra - Mood-Based Music App

-A full-stack music streaming application that uses AI to detect facial expressions and recommend music accordingly.
-Features a Spotify-inspired interface with YouTube as the primary streaming source.
+A full-stack music streaming application that uses AI to detect facial expressions and recommend music accordingly with YouTube as the primary streaming source.

 ## Features